-Climate is ultimately complex.
-Dynamically complex systems cannot be resolved to simple cause and effect.
-Studying cause and effect illuminates the components of the system but climate’s full picture remains elusive.
-Understanding the components does not enable understanding of the system as a whole.
 Understanding climate require a systems approach that seems little appreciated to date.
 The consequence of this neglect is that widespread expectations of the future evolution of climate have no validity.
 The policy implication of a climate system that doesn’t behave to simplistic expectations should be evident.
-On the other hand the systems approach implies that small changes in the system can drive far changing changes in the climate state.
-I have no confidence that this idea is accessible to more than the happy few – but it seems important to put it clearly on the record for when the policy implications of a poorly behaved climate emerge more clearly.
+On the other hand the systems approach implies that small changes in the system can drive far ranging changes in the climate state.

 The map below show current sea surface temperature anomalies – that is the difference from average temperatures.
 The oceans have a sun warmed surface layer overlaying the cold depths.
 Wind and planetary spin keep oceans and atmosphere constantly in motion.
 In places surface water sinks – driving deep ocean currents –and in others it upwells.
 Energy moves from the Sun to oceans and land to the atmosphere and out to space.
-It is technically a coupled, nonlinear chaotic system.
-The most characteristic behaviour of the Grand Climate System is relatively stable states punctuated by abrupt shifts that owe more to internal dynamics of the system as a whole than external factors such as greenhouse gases.
+It is technically a coupled, nonlinear system far from thermodynamic equilibrium.
+A characteristic behavior of the Grand Climate System is relatively stable states punctuated by abrupt shifts that owe more to internal dynamics of the system as a whole than external factors such as greenhouse gases.
+Traditionally called oscillations.
+They are spatio-temporal pattern shifts in ocean and atmospheric circulation

 Source: NOAA NESDIS